Maasai Community Village Project in Tanzania

 - What’s not included?
 Flights, visa costs, spending money

 - Start dates: Flexible

 The rich culture and deep routed traditions of the Maasai tribe are well-known in Tanzania.
-As a volunteer on the Maasai Community Village Project you will experience a unique and rare insight into their way of life.
-If you want to be surrounded by beautiful scenery, be exposed to a completely different way of life and work alongside members of this distinct tribe then this is the project for you.
+As a volunteer on the Maasai Community Village Project you will gain unique and rare insight into their way of life.
+If you want to be surrounded by beautiful scenery, be exposed to a completely different culture and work alongside members of this distinct tribe then this is the project for you.

 Volunteering on the Maasai Community Village Project in Tanzania